 How do you deal with writers block?
 The advice I was given which I still use is that when you have a creative block, work on your craft from a more technical angle.
 Eventually the flow of creativity comes back as your life introduces inspiring changes.
 The key is to keep the muscle of making strong even when you are not tapped into a surge of inspiration.
 But I think there are so many things to try also; like making something in a completely new way, maybe even a new medium.
 This might unlock something.

 Can you talk about Arthur Russell and the effect he’s had on your process?
-One thing that is so inspiring about the Arthur Russel of body of work, is that it feels so uncontrived.
+One thing that is so inspiring about the Arthur Russel of body of work, is that it feels so uncontrived (sic).
 Like he would have made it even if know one was listening (a lot of no one heard till he passed away.
 I think the Artist Tirzah gives this same feeling of authenticity.
-The album “Devotion” from last year was my favourite release, and in these hyped up times i think part of that was how much it wasn’t pushed and overly marketed.
+The album Devotion from 2018 was my favourite release, and in these hyped up times i think part of that was how much it wasn’t pushed and overly marketed.
 Maybe how all this influences me, is in the way it aids me to trust that you need to be creative from a place that is not overly influenced by how it will be received.

 You seem to exude vulnerability with sure-footedness, assertiveness and grace.
 How has that strength helped you navigate life and music?
 I don’t know how to not be vulnerable.
 Honestly it is a lot of work and emotion sometimes.
 But i think that is my true state, we all have a mode that we exalt from – and that just happens to be mine.
 When you are being yourself (even if that’s a hot mess, or whatever) you will come off sure footed.